Divine grace is an extravagant theme in Genesis.

 A1 “and it came to pass, at the time” (38:27)

 Judah’s sexual relationship with Tamar is commonly used to defame him.
 However, this is done without reckoning with Judah’s quoted comment.
-When Judah learns of Tamar’s pregnancy and condemns her, she returns Judah’s personal possessions to him to identify his involvement.
+When Judah learned of Tamar’s pregnancy and condemned her, she returned Judah’s personal possessions to him to identify his involvement.
 Judah, similar to his descendant, David, then humbly acknowledged his guilt in the situation—pointedly declaring that Tamar was “more righteous” than he (Gen. 28:26, italics supplied).
-Notably, Judah now does not condemn Tamar’s compromising behavior though earlier having condemned her to death.
+Notably, Judah now does not condemn Tamar’s compromising behavior despite earlier having condemned her to death.
 Instead, Judah admits his guilt.
 What makes Tamar “‘more righteous’” is not what she did, her deceptive prostitution, but Judah’s deceit: “‘because I did not give her to Shelah my son.’”